spncrhrstn/spencerharston.com/src/posts/updating-python-on-wsl.md

 Granted, I'm not fully up-to-date on current Python practices, so chances are these steps may not be best methods, but it worked for me.
 Also, I'm having to use my bash history to find all the commands I ran...

-All instructions assume you're running them in a WSL terminal, not a Windows host terminal.
+All instructions assume you're running them in a WSL2 terminal, not a Windows host terminal.

 ## Steps